robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 “Sleep.”

 Sarah moved to the door.
-Then, as if it cost her something, she added,
+Then she stopped.

 “This door locks too.
 If you need it to.”